 Want excitement?
 See the back story of how Israel’s ragtag air force helped bring victory in the nascent nation’s 1948 battle for existence in “Above And Beyond”.
 Marvel at how an extraordinary Jewish couple sneaked into Nazi Germany in the late 1930’s, and succeeded in rescuing “50 Children”.
 In the suspenseful “God’s Slave”, an implacable Mossad agent tracks a potential suicide bomber in South America.
 Share the incredible real-life experiences of a young boy who outwits Nazi pursuers for two years in “Run, Boy, Run”.
 And, in a story out of recent headlines, witness the terror of a French-Jewish youth who is kidnapped by Anti-Semites in “24 Days”.

 Additionally, the Festival Committee invites all to attend a special 30th Anniversary Celebration which will take place in the beautiful new cabaret space at MusicalFare Theatre on the Daemen College campus, Thursday, May 21.
 Of course, there will be a Closing Gala as well, Sunday, June 7 at the Benderson JCC, featuring our closing film, a delicious buffet and a chance to celebrate 30 years of enjoying fine film in our community.

-Come and enjoy the festivities.
+Come and celebrate this glorious festival event.
 See you at the movies!